Support for Parents of Strong-Willed Children Starting Next Month

 “Parents of strong-willed children often question their ability to parent effectively,” Evans adds.
 “This program will help them identify the off-putting behaviors, empower them to take back their homes, and improve their relationship with their child.
 We have been providing this class to Hamilton County for over 15 years and know it can change the course of a family.”

 The Parent Project requires 33 hours of online classroom work.
-The next class begins Tuesday, February 7th at 5:30 p.m.
-Parents meet one night a week for approximately two and one-half to three hours.
+The next class begins Tuesday, June 6th at 5:30 p.m.
+Parents meet one night a week for three hours.
 The program fee is $80 per family.
-For more information or to register, please contact Rob Evans at (317) 776-5856 or by email at email@example.com.
+For more information or to register, please contact Rob Evans at (317) 776-5856 or by email at firstname.lastname@example.org.